clintonboys/clintonboys.github.io/_posts/2014-09-29-aus-election-model-5.md

 - [Kevin Bonham](http://kevinbonham.blogspot.com.au).
 This is the best model in my opinion, combining a fairly simple model with interesting and thoughtful analysis of elections and polls.
 He was also nice enough to send me some of his data.
 - [The Poll Bludger](http://blogs.crikey.com.au/pollbludger/) (Crikey).
 Does a fairly simple poll aggregator.
 Otherwise lots of good analysis of elections and Australian politics.
 - [The Phantom Trend](http://www.phantomtrend.com/).
 A sophisticated aggregator with some accuracy weightings.
 Has the humility to refer to themselves as "Like Nate Silver, only less accurate."
+- [The Tally Room](http://www.tallyroom.com.au).
+Lots of good informaton but mainly qualitative rather than quantitative.